 Eyesight is one of five core senses that human beings are blessed with.
 Our eyes translate light into image signals for the brain to understand.
 If a person’s ability to see diminishes, it will cause issues in their day to day lives.
 Everything they do will be affected by a reduced capacity.
+Now, many people choose to wear glasses to counteract sight problems and help them see more clearly.
+But there’s the constant rigmarole of finding your glasses, cleaning them, looking into getting replacement lenses and more.
+Others will prefer contact lenses, but these can make your eyes dry or sore with extended use and they can easily be lost.
 Although there is no cure yet for complete blindness, people who are visually impaired can undergo refractive eye surgery and restore their eyesight.
 Find out the laser eye surgery criteria to see if is it right for you.

 Laser eye surgery criteria

 Not every case is eligible for laser eye surgery.
 Candidates must meet certain conditions before they are deemed suitable for the procedure.

 Eye specialists such as https://www.personaleyes.com.au/ can assess whether you qualify for LASIK (Laser Assisted In Situ Keratomileusis).
 The basic requirements that must be completed are:

 21 and Over